 Each type of hemp plant contains a varying spectrum of different kinds of cannabinoids; depending on which manufacturer you buy hemp oil from, you’ll get a different combination of cannabinoids, that often, people react to differently.
 So, how are CBD isolate products different to full-spectrum products?

-A full-spectrum product removes all the unbeneficial plant matter but keeps all the good stuff intact: the cannabinoids and terpenes.
-When extracted, a high concentration paste remains which can be mixed into hemp oil to the desired strengths to create the beautiful golden CBD hemp oils.
-The product then comprises of a large spectrum of over 100 cannabinoids, combining to deliver an outstanding list of benefits.
-You can often identify a full-spectrum CBD product by its dark colour, with a beautifully subtle fragrance of cannabis generated by the terpene profile
+Hempura full-spectrum extracts have been left in a relatively raw state after extraction, therefore still contain many of the plant compounds found within hemp, leaving a potent, rich, green, authentic extract.
+When extracted, a high concentration paste remains which can be mixed into hemp oil to the desired strengths to create the beautiful CBD hemp oils.
+The extract comprises of a large spectrum of cannabinoids, combining to deliver an outstanding array of benefits.
+You can often identify a full-spectrum CBD product by its dark colour, with a beautifully subtle fragrance of cannabis generated by the natural terpene profile present.

 Unlike some UK CBD retailers, you’ll find that all the products supplied by Hempura are either full-spectrum or broad-spectrum products – designed to keep the best that hemp has to offer completely intact.
-Some of the key cannabinoids found in Hempura CBD products include:
+Some of the trace cannabinoids found in Hempura CBD products can include:

 In contrast to CBD full-spectrum products, CBD isolate products do not contain a the range of cannabinoids or terpenes, instead choosing to focus on a single one, in this case, CBD.
 The extraction process removes all the plant matter and also the other cannabinoids until the only one remaining is CBD in its crystal form.
 The CBD is then suspended in a type of additional carrier oil; like coconut oil or olive oil.